WBGZDTSL/Sensitive-Data-Leak-Detection/Readme.md

 ### 2022.08.29
 1. Suffix Check: Given all file name suffixes, and then determine whether the file suffix extracted from the file directory is in the given file name suffix
 2. EN keywords recognition: Precise search in Chinese; fuzzy search in English

+### 2022.08.30

+1. Modularity of code: Each function of the code forms a separate module
+2. Database Connection： data input and output, version control
+3. Tense: Can recognize different tenses of words